PizzaWaffles/Automatic-Youtube-Downloader/README.md

 `VIDEO_FORMAT=2160p`

 #### To version 2.0
-Lots of changes here, added a flask web frontend, tray icon, and threading to try to restart threads that died
+Lots of changes here, added a flask web frontend, tray icon, playlist downloading, full channel download, and threading to try to restart threads that died

 The running of the version is different, before you could set the scheduling mode to ONCE and have crontab run it on a set schedule this is no longer necessary the program has a scheduler bultin, so now the schedule modes are time of day and delay